 The EU has banned another bee-killing pesticide.
-That is also very good news.
+That is also wonderful news.
 This is the fourth neonicotinoid that is banned from use on crops in an effort to protect the busy pollinators.
-The sad thing is. that the U.S. is still backing the pesticide industry.
+The sad thing is, that the U.S. is still backing the pesticide industry.

-One wonders why, as scientific studies have pointed out it is very harmful to nature and is killing birds, fish and of-course the bees.
+One wonders why, as scientific studies have pointed out, it is very harmful to nature and is killing birds, fish and of-course the bees.
 Then it is harmful to humans.
 Why are we doing this to ourselves?
 Perhaps I should rephrase the question a tic differently.
-Why do we accept that others decide we should eat harmful stuff?
+Why do we accept others to decide we should eat harmful stuff?

 Many species suffer from pesticides